-Machine and TNC must be specially prepared by the machine tool builder to perform back boring.
+Machine and control must be specially prepared by the machine tool builder to enable back boring.

 Special boring bars for upward cutting are required for this cycle.

 This cycle allows holes to be bored from the underside of the workpiece.